 Domain registrars are not always the best hosting providers

 GoDaddy is the most popular site that fits this category.
 Because of its popularity for selling domain names, many people also purchase their (cheap) hosting and email services.
 But in my experience, that’s a big mistake.

-On their regular shared hosting plans, the memory and I/O resource limits are (artificially) set so low, that making site changes in the admin area often leads to obscure errors like this, all while the admin area
+On their regular shared hosting plans, the memory and I/O resource limits are (artificially) set so low, that making site changes in the admin area often leads to obscure errors like this: